JamesTsay-12/blog-site/_posts/2025-07-25-stock-picking-in-tech.md

 ---
 ### Bottom Line

 Be skeptical of active fund managers who promise outperformance.
-Before investing, ask: do they have a proven team, a sound strategy, rigorous analysis, and reasonable fees—or are they selling hype and overconfidence?
+Before investing, ask: do they have a proven team, a sound strategy, rigorous and **grounded** analysis, and reasonable fees—or are they selling hype and overconfidence?

 Even the most experienced and educated investors rarely (<10%) get better long term returns than investing in simple, low fee, and broad index funds (such as S&P500 based funds).
 Most people are probably better off with a simple and low-cost investment strategy such as the Bogleheads methodology, which can be further extended for the future.
 See these blogs: